cfe84/proletarian-wizard/README.md

 9. [ ] Daily notes should be more configurable.
 10. [x] Overdue are showing early (date calculated on UTC)
 11. [x] Subtasks with due dates don't appear in Due group in the hierarchic tree
+12. [-] Todos due tomorrow are showing up when it's tomorrow in UTC rather than local

 ## Release Notes

+### 1.9.5

+- Attempt to fix 12.

 ### 1.9.4